Vickers Valiant: Design

 The fuselage area behind the pressurised crew section and forward of the wing was used to house much of the avionics, and air conditioning equipment, and was sometimes called the "organ loft".
 The Valiant had twin-wheel nosegear and tandem-wheel main gear that retracted outwards into recesses in the underside of the wing.
 Each of the main gears were equipped with multipad anti-skid disc brakes, and were telescopically linked so that a single drive motor could pull them up into the wing recesses.
 Most of the aircraft systems were electric, including the flaps and undercarriage.
 The brakes and steering gear were electrically powered, driving hydraulic pumps for actuation.
-The lower half of the aircraft nose contained the scanner for the H2S radar in a glass fiber radome; in addition, a visual bomb sight was located beneath the lower floor of the pressurised cockpit.
+The lower half of the aircraft nose contained the scanner for the H2S radar in a glass fibre radome; in addition, a visual bomb sight was located beneath the lower floor of the pressurised cockpit.
 The avionics bay was not accessible from the cockpit but could be accessed using an entrance at the base of the rear fuselage leading to an internal catwalk above the aft part of the bomb bay.

 The electrical systems used 112 volt direct current generators, one on each engine, for functions requiring large amounts of electrical power.
 A 28 V DC system was used for other uses including actuators that controlled the higher-voltage system functions.
 Backup power came from 24 V and 96 V batteries.
 115 V alternating current was provided for the radar and the actuators for the flight surfaces, flaps, air brakes and undercarriage.
 It was decided during the design phase that as much of the aircraft would be electrically driven as was possible; the complete electrical system including high voltage generators and cabling, together with electric motors with mechanical drives, was lighter than the hydraulic equivalent consisting of pumps, tubing, actuators, fluid and storage tanks.

 The flight controls of the Valiant (ailerons, elevator and rudder) consisted of two channels of power control with full manual backup; flying in manual was practised during training as it would be required if a complete electrical failure occurred during a flight.
 In "manual" the flight controls required considerable physical effort to operate.
 The pilot's controls for elevators, ailerons and rudder had an artificial feel system, the pressure for which was provided from a ram-air inlet.

 A Smith Aerospace autopilot and instrument landing system (ILS) was installed along with various navigational aids, such as the Marconi Company-built Green Satin doppler radar, Gee radio navigation, Automatic Direction Finder (ADF), VOR/Distance Measuring Equipment (DME), and radar altimeters.
 Provisions for additional equipment and sensors, such as side looking airborne radar, were also made.